aruppi/aruppi-scripts/scrapper-anime/README.md

-5 - After you install the requirements.txt, you can execute the script with this command in the same Terminal or PowerShell: "python aruppi.py" (your directory needs to be ScrappingAruppi)
+5 - After you install the requirements.txt, you can execute the script with this command in the same Terminal or PowerShell: "python aruppi.py" (your directory needs to be scrapper-anime)

 6 - Then you done !, you have the info